Normal Vestibulo-ocular Reflex

 The substitution of a saccade in the direction of the deficient VOR (compensatory saccades [CS]), also known as covert saccade because of their occurrence during the head rotation and thus not visible to the clinician's eye during ipsilesional whole-body and head-only rotations, has been identified in persons with loss of vestibular function.14,15 Recently, it has been reported that these saccades are unique in that they occur with reduced latencies of 50 to 150 msec from the onset of a head rotation (Fig. 9.1),15,17 occur during both predictable and unpredictable head movements,14,17 and have been hypothesized to be of vestibular origin.14

 Compensatory (preprogrammed) saccades vs. normal vestibular-ocular reflex (VOR) in a person with unilateral vestibular hypofunction (UVH).
 Dark traces reflect head velocity, and lighter traces eye velocity.
 The vertical line marks the onset of the head rotation.
 (A) The slow eye velocity is deficient in relation to the head velocity (low VOR gain), and compensatory saccades (CS) are recruited.
-Note that the direction of the CS is the same as that of the ...
+Note that the direction of the CS is the same as ...